waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Assumption 2 (Gate Puzzles):** The closed gates on various floors (5F, 7F, etc.) are part of a puzzle I can solve on that floor. **Hypothesis:** They might be opened by a master switch on a completely different floor. **Test:** Continue exploring all floors thoroughly.
 The `dungeon_navigator_agent` would be key here.
 - **Assumption 3 (Rocket Progression):** I need to defeat all Rockets to progress. **Hypothesis:** Some might just provide flavor text. **Test:** If a Rocket doesn't battle me, mark them as non-hostile ('💬') and move on, not assuming they are a progression blocker unless they physically block the path.
 - **Assumption 4 (HM Field Use):** The 'use from bag' mechanic is inconsistent.
 Cut can be used without teaching, but Flash MUST be taught to a Pokémon to be used in the field.
 Assumption: Other HMs like Fly and Surf will also need to be taught. **Test:** Next time I am outdoors, I will attempt to use Fly directly from the item menu.
+- **Assumption 5 (Super Rod House):** The warp at (12, 78) is the correct way to proceed south. **Test:** Navigate there and enter the warp.

 ## VII.
 Lessons Learned & Protocol Corrections
 - **Protocol Failure (T30985):** I attempted to log a Silph Co. warp connection (8F 12,6 to 2F 28,16) that already existed in the World Knowledge Graph.
 I had clearly forgotten this path because I failed to mark the warp with '🚪' on both ends immediately after using it the first time. **Correction:** Must be more disciplined.
 Trust system errors.
 Mark ALL warps immediately.
 - **Protocol Failure (T30988):** I misidentified a warp on Silph Co.
 8F at (4,12) as navigable.
 It was in an isolated room. **Correction:** I must verify warp reachability from my current position before listing it in my validation checks.

-## VIII.
-Post-Event Protocols (v1)
-- **Post-Blackout Recovery:** 1.
-Use `team_composition_advisor_agent` to devise a new strategy and team.
-2. Use `pc_navigator_agent` to execute the recommended changes.
-3. Train the new team to the level cap if required.
 - **Protocol Update (T31290):** A single bidirectional edge (`is_one_way: false`) in the WKG covers two-way travel.
 Do not create a second, reversed edge for the same connection.
 - **Protocol Failure (T31320):** I have repeatedly hallucinated my location and map ID, leading to multiple failed tool calls and wasted turns. **Correction:** I MUST verify my current `map_id` and coordinates from the Game State Information *before* every single action, especially navigation and documentation.
 I will also trust system warnings about reachability and dead ends.
 - **Protocol Failure (T31322):** I have been using `select_battle_option` redundantly by also manually inputting the button presses. **Correction:** I will rely solely on the tool for battle menu selections to improve efficiency.
-- **Protocol Failure (T31327):** The `pathfinder` tool has proven unreliable on Route 12, repeatedly suggesting paths that lead into water tiles. **Correction:** I must manually verify all `pathfinder` routes on this map against the visual map data before execution.
 - **Hypothesis Failure (T31370):** The pier on Route 12 is segmented.
-I am currently stuck on an isolated section and cannot reach the southern trainers or the exit to Route 13.
-All manual and pathfinder attempts have failed.
+I was stuck on an isolated section and could not reach the southern trainers or the exit to Route 13.
+All manual and pathfinder attempts failed. **Correction:** The game state shows reachable warps.
+I must trust the game state over my own perception and explore all reachable warps before assuming I am stuck.